Best Chromecast Alternatives Android Central 2021

 - Stupid expensive

 - Not really designed for entertainment

-Every streaming box or dongle tries to claims itself as the be-all end-all for home entertainment, but the NVIDIA Shield TV (2019) comes closest to living up to that hype.
-If you're looking for an alternative to Chromecast, the NVIDIA Shield TV is just as easy to set up and use while being better suited as the hub for all your home entertainment needs.
+Every streaming box or dongle tries to claims itself as the be-all-end-all for home entertainment, but the NVIDIA Shield TV (2019) comes closest to living up to that hype.
+If you're looking for an alternative to Chromecast that has even more features, the NVIDIA Shield TV is just as easy to set up and use while being better suited as the hub for all your home entertainment needs.

 Not only is it a full-featured 4K streamer in an impossibly sleek and compact package, but it also moonlights as a surprisingly capable gaming console.
-The Shield lets you experience the best that Android TV has to offer while still retaining the convenience of using Chromecast.
+The Shield lets you experience the best that Android TV offers while still retaining the convenience of using Chromecast.

 Credits — The team that worked on this guide

 Marc Lagace is the Apps and Games Editor at Android Central.
 He's been a gamer for most of his life and actually took a university course on Video Game Theory — which he aced!
 You can reach out to him on Twitter @spacelagace.

 Nick Sutrich started with DOS and NES and uses those fond memories of floppy disks and cartridges to fuel his opinions on modern tech.
 Whether it's VR, smart home gadgets, or something else that beeps and boops, he's been writing about it since 2011.
 Find him on Twitter at @Gwanatu.

 We may earn a commission for purchases using our links.
 Learn more.